How to make clickable contact links in HTML (email, phone, etc)

-In this article, I’d like to show you how you can improve the accessability of a page by implementing just semantic HTML changes (additionally to indicate the link purpose you can add a specific styles to it).
+In this article, I’d like to show you how you can improve the accessibility of a page by implementing just semantic HTML changes (additionally to indicate the link purpose you can add a specific style to it).

-parameter and the email that is separated by a colon
+Inside the href attribute specify the mailto parameter and the email that is separated by a colon as follows:

 <a href="mailto:email@example.com">email@example.com</a>